 - 50% of RCA sits in Deferred Tax Account and doesn’t accumulate any increase in value but nor is it subject to tax

 - RCA is drawn from Investment Account and 50% from Deferred Tax Account at the individual’s marginal tax rate.

 What is an Insured Retirement Program (IRP)?

-In either way, corporately owned or personally held an IRP can have significant tax consequences if the proceeds are not accessed in the correct way.
-Because current rules under the Income Tax Act allow the cash value in a life insurance policy to accumulate tax-free up to certain limits.
-This strategy allows the business owner to purchase an exempt life insurance policy and creates cash value in excess of what is required to pay for the life insurance policy.
+In either way, corporately owned or personally held an IRP could have significant tax consequences if the proceeds are not accessed correctly because current rules under the Income Tax Act allow the cash value in a life insurance policy to accumulate tax-free up to certain limits.
+This strategy allows the business owner to purchase an exempt life insurance policy and creates cash value above what is required to pay for the life insurance policy.
 At retirement, the insurance policy, or rather the accumulated cash value within the life insurance policy can be used to secure a loan structured similarly to a line of credit.
 The borrowed funds are received tax-free and may be used to supplement retirement income.
-At death, the insurance proceeds repay the loan and any excess amount of proceeds are paid out to the beneficiaries.
+At death, the insurance proceeds repay the loan, and any excess amount of proceeds are paid out to the beneficiaries.
 Here are some greater insights into why an Insured Retirement Plan may be a great solution for your retirement.